 Step 2: Identify and Map the Uncertainties

-Now list the factors that are uncertain which can potentially affect your project.
+Now, list the factors that are uncertain and can potentially affect your project.
 Including but not limited to the following:

 Step 3: Define Value Nodes